theorjiugovictor/alx-pre_course/README.md

 My first readme
-Uisng the ubuntu sandbox to communicate with git hub is really exciting.
+Using the ubuntu sandbox to communicate with git hub is really exciting.